← Back to the Academy Logout from Alpaca Access

 • Note: Covexin 10 not safe in pregnant alpacas

-💡 Vaccination Tip: Protects against clostridial diseases including tetanus, botulism, pulpy kidney, and blackleg - all potentially fatal in alpacas.
+Vaccination tip: Protects against clostridial diseases including tetanus, botulism, pulpy kidney and blackleg, all potentially fatal in alpacas.

-☀️ Vitamin D
+Vitamin D

 Critical UK Winter Supplementation

-Why Essential in UK
+Why essential in the UK

 • Insufficient UV light October-April